XinlaiWan/Keystone-HE/README.md

 ## Building Xvisor

-- Apply the patch on Xvisor.
+- Apply the patch on Xvisor (only if not yet).

 ```
 > cd xvisor